kyarik/circumspect/README.md

 - `value: unknown` is the value that we want to ensure to be [truthy](https://developer.mozilla.org/en-US/docs/Glossary/truthy).

-- `message?: string` is an optional error message that will be part of the error that is thrown in case `value` is [falsy](https://developer.mozilla.org/en-US/docs/Glossary/Falsy).
-This message is only displayed in development.
-In production, only a generic error is shown instead (`'Invariant violation'`) and the `message` parameter is ignored.
+- `message?: string` is an optional error message that will be included in the error that is thrown when the passed `value` is [falsy](https://developer.mozilla.org/en-US/docs/Glossary/Falsy).
+This custom error message is displayed only in development.
+In production, a generic error is shown instead (`'Invariant violation'`) and the `message` parameter is ignored.

 #### Return value